 Research areas include adaptive signal processing, aeroacoustics, architectural acoustics, atmospheric acoustics, computational acoustics, intensity sensors, noise control, nondestructive evaluation, nonlinear acoustics, ocean acoustics, physical acoustics, signal processing, sonar engineering, structural acoustics, transducers, ultrasonics, underwater acoustics, thermoacoustics, and sound quality.
 More

-Interim Department Head: Philip J. Morris, Boeing/A.D.
-Welliver Professor of Aerospace Engineering
+Department Head: Amy Pritchett, Professor of Aerospace Engineering

 Research areas include astrodynamics; analytical, computational, and experimental fluid dynamics and aeroacoustics; flight science and vehicle dynamics; rotorcraft; structures, structural dynamics, and adaptive structures; space propulsion, and turbomachinery.